WebAssembly/gc/proposals/gc/MVP.md

 Note 2: This semantics implies that type equivalence checks can be implemented in constant-time by representing all types as trees in tied form and canonicalising them bottom-up in linear time upfront.

-Note 3: It's worth noting that the only observable difference to a nominal type system is the equivalence rule on (non-recursive) type indices: instead of looking at their definitions, a nominal system would require `$t = $t'` syntactically (at least as long as we ignore things like checking imports, where type indices become meaningless).
+Note 3: It's worth noting that the only observable difference to the rules for a nominal type system is the equivalence rule on (non-recursive) type indices: instead of comparing the definitions of their recursive groups, a nominal system would require `$t = $t'` syntactically (at least as long as we ignore things like checking imports, where type indices become meaningless).
+Consequently, using a single big recursion group in this system makes it behave like a nominal system.

 #### Subtyping